ziyousong/EyesControllTV/README.md

 The various screen sizes have been calculated using EyesControllTV library,then the results are as follows:<p>
 <img height="400px" width="700px" src="https://lh4.googleusercontent.com/JwgMYgTKRQ6yc1-FVF2kDT7xcSPbFzZNstxg88E8k-YPoinM6xR_ovHuttwtl7TFRAEK7zx0wFmE-BQ=w1920-h950-rw"></img>
 <p>
-Therefore, according to example, the results will be the case:
+Therefore, according to example, the results will be the case:<p>
 <img height="400px" width="700px" src="https://lh3.googleusercontent.com/kF-lQXL3j46AjhG804orsVWY1dxa6rUHYZ_F1pFq3BPU5hS-37eAvWLJiKltVfDAIiBat3BSgSMLUvs=w1920-h950-rw"></img>
 <p>
 When you gaze at the X 9~10 & Y 9~10 block, the tv will be turned on in 2 seconds.